 Heroin affects people’s performance as well.
 Typically, people using the drug do poorly at work or school.
 Unfortunately, relationship problems may extend to coworkers and classmates.
 This could lead to job loss or school expulsion.

 Over the course of an addiction, chemicals from heroin cause the brain and body to adapt.
 At first, the body is unused to heroin, allowing for quick and potent highs.
 Over time, however, the body adjusts, and it takes more heroin used more often to achieve the same high.
 As the body builds tolerance, the brain drives cravings, which in turn fuels the vicious cycle of addiction.

 What makes heroin tolerance so dangerous is the high overdose risk.
 Taking too much heroin can make the body go into shock.
 Most importantly, the response causes irreversible damage, coma, and death.

 When a physical dependency is unfulfilled, the affected person undergoes withdrawal.
-Withdrawal is particularly severe for heavy users, and for users of alcohol, heroin, and benzos.
-This severity is dangerous not only to a person’s health, but also to their recovery.
-If a person undergoes withdrawal but has access to heroin, the urge to relapse will be very strong.
+Withdrawal is particularly severe for heavy users and for users of alcohol, heroin, and benzos.
+This severity is dangerous not only to a person’s health but also to their recovery.
+If a person undergoes withdrawal but has access to heroin, the urge to relapse will be powerful.
 Withdrawal is the first, and perhaps the most difficult, roadblock to your recovery.

 Detox starts with withdrawal, lasting anywhere from a few hours to a couple of days.
 The benefit of heroin detox is that it takes place in a secure, medically monitored environment.
 Some withdrawal symptoms, like seizures or delirium tremens (for alcoholics), can be fatal if left untreated.
 Medical professionals monitor detox patients 24/7 to keep them comfortable and safe as their body purges the heroin.